jtsiomb/miniglut/README.md

  - Joystick callbacks.
  - More missing primitives.

-If wish to let me know how much you need one of the missing features, or even better if you are volunteering to implement it yourself, send me an email at: nuclear@member.fsf.org
+If youwish to let me know how much you need one of the missing features, or even better if you are volunteering to implement it yourself, send me an email
+at: nuclear@mutantstargoat.com

 Only plain-text emails, hard-wrapped at 72 columns will be accepted.